 Sorrento Sailing Couta Boat Club (SSCBC) is located at the southern end of the Mornington Peninsula, easily accessible from Melbourne.
-Home to the largest fleet of Couta boats in Australia, we enjoy racing every weekend from November to June.
+Home to the largest fleet of Couta Boats in Australia, we enjoy racing every weekend from November to June.

 Our Clubhouse enjoys spectacular panoramic views of Port Phillip Bay, with expansive decks and lawn areas enjoyed by Members and their guests.

-SSCBC is also home to a very large and active Training Centre, providing family friendly Learn to Sail and coaching programs tailored to every age, from 5 years to adults.
+SSCBC is also home to a very large and active Sailing Centre, providing family friendly learn to sail and coaching programs tailored to every age, from 5 years to adults.
 We support and encourage inclusive participation from all ages through a variety of accredited programs.
-Whether that is providing the very first on-water experience to a 5 year old through our Cara na Mara program, engaging our teens through our OutThere programs, or engaging adults who would like to learn to sail, our Training Centre has something for everyone.
+Whether that is providing the very first on-water experience to a 5 year old through our Cara na Mara program, engaging our teens through our Out There programs, or engaging adults who would like to learn to sail, our Sailing Centre has something for everyone.

 SSCBC has successfully hosted many national and international regattas in recent years.
 Our prevailing offshore sea breezes, flat water and perfect sailing conditions provide ideal sailing for all dinghies, sailboards and off the beach boats.